 For dividend changes, if a dividend-paying company announces that it'll be paying out a much lower dividend, or if the company announces that it'll no longer be paying out dividends, it's very likely that the stock price would fall substantially.
 This is especially the case if the company has been paying out dividends for a long time.

-So, as a general rule, if you own a dividend-paying company, notice its share price falling substantially and dividend yield growing to the double digits (or even above 8%), run far far away!
+General Electric (GE) is a company that went from being a good dividend stock to cutting their dividend to pennies, essentially eliminating the dividend.
+Regardless, as a general rule, if you own a dividend-paying company, notice its share price falling substantially and dividend yield growing to the double digits (or even above 8%), run far far away!